zarkwang/experiment-demo/Readme.md

 All the `html` files are listed in the order in which they will appear in the experiment.
 In an online experiment, these files will be hosted on a server.
 However, you can use your computer as a local host to check each single webpage.
 If you have VS Code installed, it takes two steps:

-1. Click "**extension**" on the right side, then search "**live preview**" on the search bar.
-It is a plug-in that can easily preview webpages on the local device (developed by Microsoft).
+1. Click "**extension**" on the right side, then search "Preview on Web Server" on the search bar.
+It is a plug-in that can easily preview webpages on the local device (developed by YuichiNukiyama).
 If you have installed a similar plug-in before, you can skip this step.
 2. Click "**File**" →  "**Open Folder...**" on the top panel, then open the folder `attention_demo`.
 Right click on the `html` file that you want to open.
 You should find an option "vscode-preview-server: Launch on browser" in the menu.
 Click it, then you will be able to check the webpage on your browser.

+You can also use another plug-in for preview.
+I also recommend "live preview" (developed by Microsoft).

 ### 2. Edit the page